rahul13ramesh/quickspot/README.md

 #### Create
 Note that `qs create` will default to using `~/.config/aws/config.json`.
-You can use additional config files as follows:
+You can use another config files as follows:
-* Add a file to `~/.config/aws/config_machine2.json`
+* Add a file to `~/.config/aws/` (For example `~/.config/aws/config_machine2.json`)
 * Call `qs create config_machine2`
 * Make sure to add the tag "Name".
-This is useful for connecting
+This can be used with the `connect`, to specify the instance to which you want to connect to.

 #### Connect
 Note that `qs connect` will connect to one of the running instance.
-To connect to a specific instance, consider using `qs connect <Name tag>`, where the name tag is specific in the associate config file (ex: `~/.config/aws/config.json`)
+To connect to a specific instance, consider using `qs connect <Name tag>`, where the name tag is specified in the associated config file (The "Tags" field in  `~/.config/aws/config.json`)

 #### Shutting down instance
-Run the following from the command line of the instance
+Run the following, from the command line of the ec2-instance
 ```bash
 sudo shutdown -h now
 ```